f-io/RUTX-SSL/README.md

 # Teltonika RUTX SSL
-Script to use ACME.sh on Teltonika (OpenWRT) devices to get valid ssl certificates like ZeroSSL or Letsencrypt.
+Script to use ACME.sh on Teltonika (OpenWRT) devices to get valid ssl certificates like ZeroSSL or Letsencrypt.<br>
-This script survives FW updates and no terminal interaction is required.
+This script survives FW updates and no terminal interaction is required.<br>

 ## Installation
 You can simply put this script into "Custom Scripts" within the GUI or directly add (vi) the code to /etc/rc.local<br>